adyilam/adyilam/README.md

 I'm a Software Engineer , MSc in Computer Science from MIU.

-🌱 I'm currently learning and expermenting on AI and ML
+🌱 I'm currently researching and expermenting on AI and ML

 👯 I’m interested on sharing my skill and looking to collaborate on Java/J2EE, JS.